DJacquemont/pointcloud_segmentation/README.md

 ### Pipeline Overview
 1. **Data Acquisition**: 3D point cloud data is captured by the ToF camera mounted on the MAV.
 2. **Pre-processing**: Raw data is filtered to remove noise and irrelevant information.
-3. **Segmentation**: The Hough-3D-Lines library processes the filtered data to identify and extract line segments.
+3. **Iterative Hough Tranform**: The Hough-3D-Lines library processes the filtered data to identify and extract line segments.
-4. **Post-processing**: Extracted lines are analyzed to build a structural representation of the environment.
+4. **Segments Sorting**: Segments are sorted to only keep relevent and meaningful segments
+5. **Segments Frame Conversion**: Segments are tranformed from the drone frame to world frame.
+6. **Segments Fusion**: New segments are fused with already existing segments.
+7. **Segments Intersection**: Intersection between segments are computed.
-5. **Visualization**: Real-time visualization of the segmented lines and structures is provided in RViz.
+8. **Data Visualization**: Real-time visualization of the segmented lines and structures is provided in RViz.